eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 When you need to explicitly handle an error, you simply omit the question mark operator and then you can deal with the `Result` value, instead of the underlying success value.

-## Refactoring {#refactoring}

-It's paint by numbers.
-The type errors make refactoring extremely straightforward and safe.

 ## The Borrow Checker {#borrow}

 TODO